AndrasKovacs/smalltt/README.md

 We could have a huge number of different speculative algorithms.
-A natural generalization to smalltt is to parametrize the "rigid" state with the number of times we speculate in that state.
-For example, if we can speculate twice, that means that after the first failed "flex" unification we unfold sides and continue in "rigid 1" state, and "rigid 0" corresponds to the "full" state.
+A natural generalization to smalltt is to parametrize the "rigid" state with the number of shots we get at speculation (smalltt has just one shot).
+We start in "rigid N" state, and when a speculative (flex) spine unification fails, we continue in "rigid (N-1)", and "rigid 0" corresponds to the "full" state.
+I had this briefly but did not find much difference in the benchmarks compared to the one-shot speculation.
+Alternatively, we could parameterize the "flex" mode with a number of allowed unfoldings (currently unfolding is not allowed).

-I briefly implemented this but did not find much difference in the benchmarks.
+I haven't yet done benchmarking on larger, more realistic codebases.
+The point is that the current system is compatible with a large number of approximate conversion checking algorithms, so we could adapt based it on more real-world performance data.
+The main limitation is that we can only suspend top-level unfoldings, and local let-s and immediate local beta-redexes are always computed.

 ### Pairing up values

 In infer/check and in unification, instead of using plain values, we use pairs of values, named `data G = G {g1 :: Val, g2 :: Val}` in the source.
 Hence, `unify` takes two `G`-s, and we `infer` returns a `G` for inferred type.
+TODO link.

 In `G`, the two values are always convertible, but the first value is always the *least reduced* available version, and the second one is potentially more